 I had this one class during my studies called Architecture Conservation.
 Instead of going through slides, our lecturer, Mr Azim, would teach us through movies and class trips.
 My favourite class trip was the trip to Badan Warisan Malaysia, a leading national heritage NGO.
 We had a tour to a traditional Malay house that they had conserved, Rumah Penghulu Abu Seman.
 At the end of the day, I had the opportunity to witness another heritage, still standing after 100 years!

 UNESCO World Heritage has indeed given a fresh breath of air for many historically important sites.
-Stay tuned for the next part, where we explore another well-known heritage site in Penang, Malaysia, The Clan Jetties.
+So in the next part of my experience with conservation, we explore another well-known heritage site in Penang, Malaysia, The Clan Jetties.

 In the meantime, if you have an interest in preserving a tradition, check out A Forgotten Wau Bulan: Preserving The Tradition by Najwa Maihazam.
 She talks about a traditional kite in Malaysia called the Wau!